 The central nervous system is integral to production of movement, sensation, coordination as well as pain.
 Consider the effects that other factors such as footwear, terrain, fatigue, mood, weather or injuries can have on the performance of the meaningful task and you will appreciate the complexities of movement and sensory control of the human body.
 At any given time, your brain is sifting through a multitude of incoming sensory information, without you even noticing.
 In order to make the process more efficient the brain often develops shortcuts to speed up the process.
 These are often predictive in nature and therefore pathways of movement control that are well practiced (both optimal or non-optimal) offer the easiest choice for movement or posture.

 So in order to prevent or improve the non optimal loading of the ankle it is necessary to first develop an awareness of the non-optimal movement pattern and then practice changing it.

 We need to assess a meaningful task or activity and look for the area of the body which is performing non-optimally at the earliest part of the movement -the driver.
 Try and alter or improve the way that driver is aligned during the task –the correction.
 Finally teach the person to control the driver during a variety of movements which are related to the meaningful activity.
+And dont forget that controlling a driver might also include our thoughts, feelings and emotions about our situation.
 Sounds simple but like any bad habit, requires motivation and commitment to change.